QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 Let's modify the archlinux template builder to add this package.
 Modify the files `qubes-builder/qubes-src/builder-archlinux/script/packages` to add the `diffutils`, and rebuild the template.
 Why this package was not installed in the first place?
 I am unsure.
 It could be that it was a dependency of the package `xf86dgaproto` that was removed few days ago, but I don't have the PKGBUILD of this package since it was deleted, so can't confirm.
 It can be something else too.
 I rebuild the template with those modification, and it is working as expected.
 I will send a pull request.
-Does someone have a better idea on "Why 'diffutils' was not installed in the first place?" ?
+Does someone have a better idea on "Why `diffutils` was not installed in the first place?" ?
 [The commit](https://github.com/neowutran/qubes-builder-archlinux/commit/09a435fcc6bdcb19144d198ea20f7a27826c1d80)

 Creating a archlinux repository